How much funding is available through State Funded Housing Assistance programs?

 What if a tenant loses income and can’t afford the rent they agreed to pay in the agreement?

 The tenant should contact the landlord and RAFT Agency.
 If both parties are amenable to changing the RAFT agreement, the tenant would not have to reapply but they would need to execute a new RAFT agreement.
-The new agreement would still need to comply with all RAFT requirements, including COVID RAFT requirements if applicable.
+The new agreement would still need to comply with all RAFT requirements.

 If the tenant is unable to pay their share and defaults on the RAFT agreement, then a landlord can begin eviction proceedings, by issuing a Notice to Quit.

 NOTE: In some cases, the CARES Act may require a landlord to give 30 days’ notice for nonpayment, depending on the type of financing that the landlord has and whether the landlord has sought mortgage forbearance – consult an attorney for guidance.